-This Sangria mocktail is non-alcoholic.
-This sangria recipe uses grape juice and fresh fruit to make a refreshing, non-alcoholic beverage.
+This non alcoholic Sangria mocktail is great for kids.
+This non alcoholic sangria recipe uses grape juice and fresh fruit to make a refreshing beverage.

 Spring has finally come to Utah, and not a moment too soon.
 It was one of the coldest winters in recent history, and the spring fever has been strong this year.
 I think every person on my street was outside in their yards today.